jkstill/oracle-script-lib/bin/README.md

 These scripts attempt to determine how much memory is allocated to a process.

+This is not the same as the amount of memory that is currently in use by the process.

+That would be the Resident Set Size, also known as RSS.

+Check the man pages for proc and pmap for more info on that.

 The results on Oracle Linux 6 seem reasonable, but YMMV.

 Both will likely require root access.

 ## memsz.sh

+This script attempts to determine memory usage for a single PID.

+The `procmem.pl` script is likely more accurate.

 ```text
 # ./memsz.sh 4774